popgendad/libpbwt/README.md

 ## Examples

-The example below reads a plink format file and converts it to the `pbwt_t` data structure.
-The original `pbwt_t` is then subset to haplotypes belonging to the "Beringia" region.
-The program then prints the Beringia-only `pbwt_t` structure and then finds and prints matches that span more than half of the input window.
+The example below reads a PLINK-format file and converts it to the `pbwt_t` data structure and writes it to a PBWT-format file.

 ```c
 #include <stdio.h>